chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 ## Github

-I do not have to write much about this.
+Do I have to write much about this?
 But using source control is a way of life for me.
 Using source control with Jekyll is trivial.

 ## Travis for CI